favonia/cloudflare-ddns/README.markdown

   cloudflare-ddns:
     image: favonia/cloudflare-ddns:latest
     network_mode: host
-    # This makes IPv6 easier; see below
+    # This makes IPv6 easier (optional; see below)
     restart: always
     # Restart the updater after reboot
-    cap_add:
-      - SETUID
-        # Capability to change user ID; needed for using PUID
-      - SETGID
-        # Capability to change group ID; needed for using PGID
     cap_drop:
       - all
-      # Drop all other capabilities
+      # Drop all other capabilities (optional but recommended)
     read_only: true
-    # Make the container filesystem read-only
+    # Make the container filesystem read-only (optional but recommended)
     security_opt:
       - no-new-privileges:true
-        # Another protection to restrict superuser privileges
+        # Another protection to restrict superuser privileges (optional but recommended)
     environment:
-      - PUID=1000
-        # Run the updater with user ID 1000
-      - PGID=1000
-        # Run the updater with group ID 1000
       - CF_API_TOKEN=YOUR-CLOUDFLARE-API-TOKEN
         # Your Cloudflare API token
       - DOMAINS=example.org,www.example.org,example.io
         # Your domains (separated by commas)
       - PROXIED=true
-        # Tell Cloudflare to cache webpages and hide your IP
+        # Tell Cloudflare to cache webpages and hide your IP (optional)
 ```

-🚨 If you are using [LXC (Linux Containers)](https://linuxcontainers.org/), it is known that the standard build may hang or halt (see [issue #707](https://github.com/favonia/cloudflare-ddns/issues/707)).
-If you encounter this problem, as a workaround, please replace the above `latest` tag above with `latest-nocapdrop` to disable the explicit dropping of capabilities:

-> ```yaml
-> image: favonia/cloudflare-ddns:latest-nocapdrop
-> ```

 _(Click to expand the following important tips.)_